 I considered the potentially disqualifying and mitigating conditions in light of all facts and circumstances surrounding this case.
 I have incorporated my comments under Guideline F and Guideline E in my whole-person analysis.
-Applicant states that he is disputing the student loan debts and has resolved his other debts, but has failed to provide any documentation to show proof of payment.
-Furthermore, Applicant's credibility is in question.
-He must understand the need to ensure that only individuals with whom the Government can trust should be provided access to classified information.
-Applicant has not demonstrated that he is candid, honest, and/or trustworthy.
+Applicant has failed to provide any documentation to show proof of payment toward his delinquent debts.
+He also deliberately falsified his security clearance application concerning his finances.
+Applicant's credibility is in question.
+He has not been candid and upfront with the Government about his financial affairs.
+He obviously does not understand the need to ensure that only individuals with whom the Government can trust can be provided access to classified information.
+Applicant has not demonstrated that he meets these qualifications.